The QIAT Companion: A Just-in-Time Resource for Implementing the Quality Indicators for Assistive Technology

 Kelly Fonner has been a teacher, para-educator, instructional media specialist, and assistive technology specialist since 1986.
 Currently a consultant, Kelly has worked for a statewide AT project and has been a university instructor in AT.

 Jane Edgar Korsten works as an independent consultant, a speech pathologist, and AT resource for individuals of all ages.
-She has worked in public schools, supported settings for adults development of Every Move Counts, a sensory based approach to communication.
+She has worked in public schools and supported settings for adults' development of Every Move Counts, a sensory-based approach to communication.

 Kathleen M. Lalk is an assistive technology (AT) specialist in St. Louis County, Missouri.
 Her work includes support of students with disabilities, their families, and their educational team in the consideration, implementation, and evaluation of AT.

 Joan Breslin Larson is the supervisor for low incidence disabilities and the special education workforce at the Minnesota Department of Education.
 She is also a consultant to other state organizations and schools on systems issues in AT.